 Interest rate risk arises from changes in market rates of interest that could adversely affect the Company.
-The Company currently has no interest-bearing financial instruments other than cash and the related party loan bears a fixed interest rate, so its exposure to interest rate risk is insignificant.
+The Company' convertible debentures bear interest at 10% per annum.
+Is exposure to interest rate risk is insignificant.

 ii.
 Foreign currency risk

 Foreign currency risk arises from fluctuations in foreign currencies versus the Canadian dollar that could adversely affect reported balances and transactions denominated in those currencies.
 The Company currently has no significant assets or liabilities and has no revenue or expenses denominated in a foreign currency, so it is not exposed to foreign currency risk.